 The callback function itself is defined in the third argument passed to the function call.
 That code has another alert message to tell you that the callback code has now executed.
 You can see in this simple example that an argument passed into a function can be a function itself, and this is what makes callbacks possible in JavaScript.

-Make the Callback Optional
+Make Callback Functions in JavaScript Optional

 One thing you’ll notice about jQuery callbacks is that they’re optional.
 This means if a method accepts a callback, it won’t return an error if a callback is not included.
 In our simple example, the page will return an error if we call the function without a callback, like this: